ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The authentication credential CRED\_R specified by the message field ID\_CRED\_R is AUTH\_CRED\_C.

-* If the EAD\_2 field includes the EAD item EAD\_ACCESS\_TOKEN, then RS MUST ensure that the access token specified in the EAD item is valid.
-If the EAD\_2 field includes the EAD item EAD\_SESSION\_ID, then RS MUST ensure that the access token associated with the session identifier SESSION\_ID specified in the EAD item and with the AUTH\_CRED\_C used in the EDHOC session is valid.
+* If the EAD\_2 field includes the EAD item ACE-OAuth Access Token, then RS MUST ensure that the access token specified in the EAD item is valid.
+If the EAD\_2 field includes the EAD item Session ID, then RS MUST ensure that the access token associated with the session identifier SESSION\_ID specified in the EAD item and with the AUTH\_CRED\_C used in the EDHOC session is valid.

 Note that in this case C uploads the Access Token or session ID before RS is authenticated, since C will not learn about the identity of RS until having verified message_3.
 In particular, in the case of a group-audience, when there may be multiple legitimate RS, C does not yet know which member of the group-audience it communicates with (if any).